MODERN SLAVERY STATEMENT

 Raising Awareness

-Optional in-person or virtual training on modern slavery is currently available to all staff on request.
-We will explore the option to offer an online awareness raising session to all staff in the next financial year.
+Bespoke in-person or virtual training on modern slavery is available to all teams on request.

-From 2024, the University’s Head of Procurement is provided by the APUC Institutional Procurement Services Team.
+In the last financial year, the University’s Head of Procurement was provided by the APUC Institutional Procurement Services Team.
 APUC is the Centre of Procurement Expertise for Universities and Colleges in Scotland and offers access to industry best practice on sustainable procurement including tackling modern slavery in supply chains.
 Members of the Procurement Team have undertaken Procurement Regulations & Sustainability training through APUC (Advanced Procurement for Universities and Colleges) and HEPA training on Protecting Human Rights in the Supply Chain.
 The Team undertakes regular industry specific training.

 Donations

 Before accepting any charitable donations, we carry out a number of checks to ensure that the funds do not come from unethical sources and keep a record of the due diligence that has been carried out.
 The donation will then be subject to approval by our Donations Group, Vice Chancellor’s Executive or the University Court depending on its monetary value.
 We regularly our Donations Procedure and the due diligence that we carry out on proposed donations.
-In 2024, we published a new Donations Checklist setting out the checks that are carried out by our Fundraising & Alumni and Legal teams before a donations is presented for approval.
+We publish a Donations Checklist setting out the checks that are carried out by our Fundraising & Alumni and Legal teams before a donations is presented for approval.

 Reporting Concerns

 The University adheres to the Public Interest Disclosure Act 1998 and encourages all staff to report possible wrongdoing or malpractice within the University.
-We introduced the Public Interest Disclosure (Whistleblowing) Procedure in 2023 to inform staff how to raise concerns and what protection they will receive when doing so.
+We publish a Public Interest Disclosure (Whistleblowing) Procedure which informs staff how to raise concerns and what protection they will receive when doing so.
 Speakup@uws.ac.uk is available as a confidential email address for staff to report concerns to.

 The Report and Support Tool is available to all staff and students.
 This online platform enables individuals to report issues of concern either anonymously or by identifying themselves.
 They can also seek support through the tool from both internal and external services if they are experiencing difficulties themselves.